-We also conduct investigations and remediation at certain of our active and inactive facilities and have assumed responsibility for the resulting environmental liabilities from operations at certain sites we, or our predecessors, formerly owned or operated.
-We believe that our potential continuing liability at these sites will not have a material adverse effect on our results of operations, financial position or cash flows.
-As of December 31, 2016, our reserves totaled \$117.3 million, covering probable future environmental expenditures that we can reasonably estimate related to previously contaminated sites.
+Environmental reserves for all other sites totaled \$10.1 million as of December 31, 2017, covering probable future environmental expenditures that we can reasonably estimate related to previously contaminated sites, other third party liabilities, alleged contributions of contamination and contractual indemnification of other parties.
 This amount represents our best estimate of probable costs, based upon the information and technology currently available.
-We continue to pursue available insurance coverage related to these matters and recognize gains as we receive reimbursement.
+We continue to pursue available insurance coverage related to all matters and recognize gains as we receive reimbursement.
 No receivable has been recognized for future recoveries.

-Refer to Note 11, Commitments and Contingencies, for further discussion of our environmental liabilities.
+Refer to Note 11, Commitments and Contingencies, for further discussion of the Calvert City site and our overall environmental liability.

-We expect 2017 cash environmental expenditures to approximate \$10.0 million.
+We expect 2018 cash environmental expenditures to approximate \$10.0 million.